Issiedoesit/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 3-paths - a script that counts the number of directories in the PATH

 File 4-global_variables - a script that lists environment variables

+File 5-local_variables - a script that lists all local variables and environment variables, and functions